Paul W. Oosterhuis

 • General Electric Capital Corporation in the restructuring and the sale by General Electric Company of most of GE Capital’s assets

-• Visa Inc. and Visa U.S.A., Inc. with the U.S. tax aspects of its global restructuring to form Visa Inc
+• Visa Inc. and Visa U.S.A., Inc. with the U.S. tax aspects of its global restructuring to form Visa Inc.

-He also represents clients in audits and appeals before the IRS, including on transfer pricing matters.
-Mr. Oosterhuis has negotiated, on behalf of clients, various advance pricing agreements, prefiling agreements and competent authority agreements.
-He has been involved in some of Skadden’s most significant tax controversy and litigation matters including:
+Mr. Oosterhuis also represents clients in audits and appeals before the IRS, including on transfer pricing matters.
+In this capacity, he has negotiated various advance pricing agreements, prefiling agreements and competent authority agreements.

 • GlaxoSmithKline plc and its U.S. affiliate, GlaxoSmithKline Holdings (Americas) Inc., as settlement counsel in the $3.4 billion settlement of a transfer pricing dispute with the IRS.
 This case was the biggest in the history of the IRS in terms of both the original amount sought by the IRS and the settlement amount